-LegalApp Holdings, Inc. was formed as a Delaware corporation on November 27, 2012.
+Intapp was formed as a Delaware corporation on November 27, 2012 as LegalApp Holdings, Inc. and we changed our name to Intapp, Inc. in February 2021.
 The address of our principal executive offices is currently 3101 Park Blvd, Palo Alto, CA 94306 and our phone number is (650) 852-0400.
 Our website address is www.intapp.com.
 The information contained in, or that can be accessed through, our website is not incorporated by reference in, and is not part of, this prospectus.